tandembank/redux-form-field/README.md

 This means it is 100% type safe, but has a couple caveats.

-1. You MUST match the redux-form `props.input` types when using `mapInputKeys`
+1. You **MUST** match the redux-form `props.input` types when using `mapInputKeys`
 2. The final types can misleading in tool-tips, I suggest looking in the source code... if you dare :fearful:.

 ## React Native

 redux-form-field was born in a react-native project and is maintained in one currently, it works great.

-You do have to match event types though with using `mapInputKeys`
+You do have to match event types though when using `mapInputKeys`.
+For example, with a text input:

 ```typescript
 import {